 Summary regarding God’s work of redemption

-The process of God’s work of redemption in the lives of sinners is initiated by God’s call to believe in Jesus, his Son, and to repent of one’s sins.
-When an individual responds to this active call of God’s grace by his or her active faith and confesses that Jesus is Lord and repents of his or her sins, Jesus takes up residence in the redeemed sinner in the person of the Holy Spirit.
+The process of God’s work of redemption in the lives of sinners is initiated by God’s call to believe him and to obey him in loving trust.
+That current call is to believe him when he offers them his loving grace to forgive them of their sins through Jesus, his Son, and to repent of one’s sins.
+When an individual responds to this active call of God’s grace by his or her active faith (trust) and confesses that Jesus is Lord and repents of his or her sins, Jesus takes up residence in the redeemed sinner in the person of the Holy Spirit.
 Through the indwelling power of the Holy Spirit, the redeemed sinner is “born again” (John 3:5–7) and transformed into a “new person” (2 Corinthians 5:17), a disciple, who is “dead” to sin (Romans 6:2–11) and “resurrected” to a life of cooperative obedience (John 14:15, 21, 23; 15:10, 14) and fruitful service (as noted above) that will bring glory to Jesus and to God, the Father.

-If you have any questions about this “work”, contact me at .
-You may also find help in other statements that I have written related to this matter on this website, including one on “What is Christian faith?
-(Revised again)” and another one on the “The Plan of Salvation (Revised)” and one on “Discipleship”.
+If you have any questions about this “work”, contact me at firstname.lastname@example.org.
+You may also find help in other statements that I have written related to this matter on this website, including one on “God's Sovereign Will and Man's Allowed Will”, one on “What is Christian faith?
+(Revised again)”, and a new one on “God Has a Unity in His Will and Messages”, one on “The Plan of Salvation (Revised)”, and one on “Discipleship”.

 The above Scripture quotations are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 by International Bible Society.
 Used by permission of Zondervan Publishing House.

 1. James Fowler,“The Dynamic of Christ, p.
 3”